Padua North America Association commissions six classrooms

 This is part of efforts to improve the physical infrastructure of the school to enhance academic performance.

-The renovation, estimated at about GHC100,000, comprises fittings, including louvers, whiteboards and lockers.
+The renovation, estimated at about GHC100,000, comprises fittings, including louvres, white boards and lockers.

 Mr Liquenda Daniel Allotey, a member of the 1982-year group, and Secretary of Padua North America Association, said the renovation was a way of giving back to the school that invested in them.